|

 STRINGING ROOMS

-stringing room remained on The Green until 1959 when it moved to Colcokes Road, Banstead.
-Henry's grandson, John, a medical practitioner,
+it to Colcokes Road, Banstead.
+John, a medical practitioner,

 became the tennis player of the family taking part in many tournaments from